 - In rare instances, staff of education institutions have been found responsible for vulnerable adult abuse.
 Because of their frequent contact with vulnerable adults, staff may have allegations of vulnerable adult abuse made against them.
 The College recognises that an allegation of vulnerable adult abuse made against a member of staff may be made for a variety of reasons and that the facts of the allegation may or may not be true.
 It is imperative that those dealing with an allegation maintain an open mind and that investigations are thorough and not subject to delay. - A member of staff may also have concerns about another member of staff.
-These concerns must be communicated to either the Principal, or to the designated Governor if they concern the Principal, or to the member of staff responsible for adult protection.
-Where concerns arise with regard to staff, it is vital that the Local Authority responsibility for Safeguarding Adult Protection issues is included in discussions from the outset.

-- The allegation should be reported immediately to the designated person.
-The Designated person shall: - Obtain written details of the allegation from the person who received it, that are signed and dated.
-The written details should be countersigned and dated by the designated person. - o Record information about times, dates, locations and names of potential witnesses.
+These concerns must be communicated to either the Principal, or to the designated Governor if they concern the Principal, or to the member of staff responsible for adult protection (DSL).
+Where concerns arise with regard to staff, it is vital that the Local Authority responsibility for Safeguarding Adult Protection issues is included in discussions from the outset. - The allegation should be reported immediately to the DSL unless the DSL or Principal is the person against whom the allegation is made, in which case the report should be made to the designated Governor or Principal (if allegation is against the DSL).
+The DSL (or Principal if the allegation is against the DSL) shall: - Obtain written details of the allegation from the person who received it, that are signed and dated.
+The written details should be countersigned and dated by the designated person. - Record information about times, dates, locations and names of potential witnesses.

-5.2 Initial Assessment by the Designated Person
+5.2 Initial Assessment by the DSL (or Principal/Designated Governor)

-- The designated person shall make an initial assessment of the allegation, consulting with the staff member with lead responsibility, the designated Governor and the Local Authority Adult Protection services as appropriate.
+- The DSL shall make an initial assessment of the allegation, consulting with the Director of People and Culture and the Local Authority Adult Protection services as appropriate.
 Where the allegation is considered to be either a potential criminal act or indicates that the vulnerable adult has suffered, is suffering or is likely to suffer significant harm, the matter should be reported immediately to the Local Authority Adult Protection services and/or to the police. - It is important that the designated person does not investigate the allegation.
 The initial assessment should be on the basis of the information received and is a decision whether or not the allegation warrants further investigation. - Other potential outcomes are: - The allegation represents inappropriate behaviour or poor practice by the member of staff and is neither potentially a crime nor a cause of significant harm to the vulnerable adult.
-The matter should be addressed in accordance with the College disciplinary procedures. - The allegation can be shown to be false because the facts alleged could not possibly be true.
+The matter should be addressed in accordance with the College disciplinary procedures. - \circ $\,$ The allegation can be shown to be false because the facts alleged could not possibly be true.